Complete Guide to Telehealth for Mental Health

 These licensed professionals provide talk therapy and counseling:

-- Licensed Clinical Social Workers (LCSW): Trained in therapy and social services
+- Licensed Clinical Social Workers (LCSW): Trained in therapy and social services, often the most common license you'll encounter on telehealth platforms

-- Licensed Professional Counselors (LPC): Specialize in mental health counseling
+- Licensed Professional Counselors (LPC, LMHC, LCPC): Specialize in mental health counseling; license letters vary by state

 - Licensed Marriage and Family Therapists (LMFT): Focus on relationships and family dynamics

-- Psychologists (PhD/PsyD): Doctoral-level training in psychology and therapy
+- Psychologists (PhD/PsyD): Doctoral-level training in psychology and therapy; can do testing and assessment in addition to therapy

 Psychiatrists